jeffmaner/DroidScriptPasswordGenerator/readme.md

 generate passwords based on XKCD's ideas, but I wanted to do it all locally on my phone, and I wanted to be able to supply my own dictionary.

-For reasons unknown to me, I have had no luck with creating GUIs using Real Programming Languages that work on Android.
+For reasons unknown to me, I have had no luck with creating GUIs that work on Android using Real Programming Languages.
 It's probably because I'm a dinosaur PC programmer, where "dinosaur" modifies "programmer".

 DroidScript provides a decently simple abstraction to create GUIs on Android.
 Unfortunately, it uses JavaScript.
 Joy.